swapnilparatey/alexa/Readme.md

 store all sensor information along with sensor device ID and timestamps in a comma separated values (CSV file).
 Please refer to getSensitivity.py for more details about this Python script.
 10) Finally the repo also consists of Particle Photon sensor device drivers for Windows.
-Please ensure Windows doesn't try to automatically find drivers (disable that horrible feature) and manually update the drivers yourself.
 11) As a final exercise, Keysight's new diagnostic software BenchVue was used to probe sensor data and create workflows for acquiring and managing sensor data whenever required.

-Lessons learned
-1) Node.js might be over-hyped but more people use it than you know.
-2) Oculus Rift needs a near 100% perfect insanely powerful hardware.
-3) Magic Leaps Leap Motion does not live upto expectation.
-4) Intel Edison is a good IoT device which is too expensive to ever be awesome.

 Hardware
 - Amazon Echo Device